 To be eligible for this program, you must have graduated high school and completed the Advanced or Recommended high school curriculum.
 You must also demonstrate financial need as determined by the FAFSA.
 Minimum annual credit hours and GPA requirements also apply.

 This campus program is funded by tuition payments.
 To be eligible, you must demonstrate financial aid by completing the FAFSA and enroll at least half time.
-For more information, contact the ASU Financial Aid Office.
+For more information, contact the ASU Office of Financial Aid and Scholarships.